Ali-Fadel-profile/learn-Node/README.md

 ![Project Preview](./images/preview.png)

-> This is a preview image of the project (replace `your-image-name.jpg` with the actual image file you add in your images folder).

 ## Features

-- **Product Listings**: Display and categorize products for users to browse.
 - **User Authentication**: Allow users to register, log in, and manage their accounts securely.
 - **Shopping Cart**: Users can add items to their cart, modify quantities, and view the total price.
 - **Order Processing**: Handle the checkout process and order management.